Interplay of Quasi-Quantum Hall Effect and Coulomb Disorder in Semimetals: Supplemental Information

 \section{Supplemental Information}

-The supplement gives more detailed information about 1) the theoretical k.p model and the inclusion of disorder in theoretical calculations of the magnetotransport, 2) the strong Coulomb disorder model, and 3) the strong Coulomb disorder fitting parameters.
+The supplement gives more detailed information about 1) the theoretical $k\cdot p$ model and the inclusion of disorder in theoretical calculations of the magnetotransport, 2) the strong Coulomb disorder model, 3) the strong Coulomb disorder fitting parameters, 4) additional temperature dependent magnetotransport, 5) the calculation of the Coulomb disorder strength in \cdas{}, 6) analysis of quantum oscillations, and 7) the calculation of the Hall resistivity plateau value.